syntek-lang/docs/spec/grammar/syntactic/declarations/variable-declaration.md

 A variable declaration stores a value under the given identifier.
 The identifier can be used to retrieve the value.

+A variable can also be declared without a value, but it can't be used until it is assigned a value.

 If a variable does not explicitely provide a type, the type will be inferred by it's usage.

 All variables are non-final and may be reassigned.